 If a modified remand order is needed, the analyst will use the standard order as a guide for developing specialized language as follows:

-Do not refer to the RVR process or discuss memoranda between the Office of Disability Adjudication and Review and OGC.
+Do not refer to the RVR process or discuss memoranda between the Office of Appellate Operations and OGC.
 Any documents relating to the RVR process are considered privileged attorney-client communications.
 These documents must remain in the appeals file and will not be forwarded to the hearing office or made exhibits.

 Set forth clearly and concisely the reasons for the remand and the instructions for further action.
 Use clear and concise language that is specific enough to help the ALJ.

 Specify what evidence is needed and why.
 Because a specific kind of consultative examination, a particular type of specialist, or a particular medical diagnostic test may not be available in the HO's local service area, the remand order should provide a degree of flexibility by including an “if available” proviso.

 Focus attention on the decision under review, rather than on the ALJ who wrote it.
 Do not dwell on the court's findings of ALJ “failures” or “errors” in such a way that could possibly undermine the ALJ's authority in future dealings with the claimant and the representative.

 Refer to the claimant in the third person; e.g., as “the claimant,” rather than in the second person.